4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.4-Map_list_of_objects/README.md

 ## 📝 Instructions:

-1. At this time, the function is printing the names only.
+1. At this time, the function `format_greeting` is printing the names only.
 Please update the mapping function so it creates a list where each item contains the following:

 ```py
 'Hello, my name is <name> and I am <age> years old'